pranigopu/appliedStatistics/expansion/QP-Quantifying Probability.md

 To reinforce the last few statements...

-1. Comparing the probability densities of each of two points in the sample space indicates a small neighbourhood of the point where there is a higher proportion of the total probability mass compared to the same small interval of the other point.
+1. Comparing the probability densities of each of two points in the sample space indicates a small neighbourhood of the point where there is a higher proportion of the total probability mass compared to the same small neighbourhood of the other point.
 2. Comparing the way the probability density values for each of two distributions helps us compare the way outcomes from each distribution are expected to be spread over space, time, the population or some other metric.
 3. The key purpose of probability density is to study the spread of the distribution, i.e. to study how and in what proportions is the total probability mass concentrated across the sample space.